 Guards that circulate in the same general area of the inmates are armed with eye-blinding mace that will turn an inmate having a violent outburst into a weeping child.
 They also carry stun weapons, short clubs, flashlights that have dual use as both a light source and as a weapon, and handcuffs.
 Guards at entrances and in areas not frequented by inmates are armed with various firearms.
 The goal of such tight security is to keep both the staff and the inmates safe.

-For other jails in Cuyahoga County, jails in neighboring counties, and local police jails and juvenile detention centers for young offenders under age 18 in this county, click here.
+Go to this page for other jails in Cuyahoga County, jails in neighboring counties, and local police jails and juvenile detention centers for young offenders under age 18 in this county.

 Unlike the Ohio Department of Corrections, where inmates are sent once convicted of a crime and sentenced to a period of more than a year, the Cuyahoga County Jail System is populated by short-term offenders; those who have just been arrested and awaiting to be bonded out by friends or family, those who cannot afford or get bailed and are awaiting trial, or those who have already been convicted of a crime and sentenced to a term of less than one year.
 Many of the latter inmates become ‘workers’, who can reduce their sentence by performing jail maintenance or working in the kitchen.
 An upside to being a worker is they also get paid a small stipend so when they get released, they have a few dollars in their pocket.